chaw/r7rs-libs/README.md

 * scanf
 * getopt
   * added option-index/option-name/option-value/next-option! to control variables
-  * TODO: runs in Kawa, not in Larceny
+  * TODO: runs in Chibi and Kawa, not in Larceny
 * html-form: TODO
 * db->html: TODO?
 * http: TODO?
-* html-for-each: TODO
+* html-for-each
+  * TODO: Fix warning on use of sscanf in case statement (line 452)
 * uri
   * TODO: Fix warning on use of sscanf in case statement (line 452)
 * xml-parse